-The United States Secretary of Labor, Marty Walsh remembers his Irish roots for Immigrant Heritage Month.
+The United States Secretary of Labor, Marty Walsh celebrated his Irish roots to mark Immigrant Heritage Month in June 2021.

 "They taught me the value and dignity of hard work.
 I wouldn't be where I am today without their sacrifices & example. #ImmigrantHeritageMonth."